 - Escherichia coli

-Furthermore, if the immune system is faulty, it can allow an acute infection to evolve into chronic rapidly.
+Furthermore, if the immune system is faulty, an acute infection can rapidly evolve into chronic.
 Therefore, you should consult your veterinarian as soon as possible.
 Your dog may require some vitamins or supplements.

 Prevention of Prostate Problems